leppjemi/community-news-portal/README.md

 - **Web Server**: Nginx
 - **Containerization**: Docker & Docker Compose
 - **Asset Bundling**: Vite 7
-- **PHP Version**: 8.3
+- **PHP**: 8.3

-## 📝 Additional Notes
+## 📝 A Few Notes

-- The application uses Docker volumes to persist database data
+- Database data persists in Docker volumes, so you won't lose it when you stop containers
-- All source code is mounted as a volume for live development
+- Your source code is mounted as a volume, so changes show up immediately (no rebuild needed)
-- Storage permissions are automatically fixed on container startup
+- Storage permissions get fixed automatically when containers start
-- phpMyAdmin is available for database management at http://localhost:8080
+- phpMyAdmin is available at http://localhost:8080 if you need to poke around the database

 ## 🤝 Contributing

+Want to help out?
+Awesome!

-1. Fork the repository
+1. Fork the repo
-2. Create a feature branch
+2. Create a branch for your changes
 3. Make your changes
-4. Run tests: `make test`
+4. Run the tests: `make test`
-5. Submit a pull request
+5. Send a pull request

+That's it!